Lauren Taylor (golfer): Early life and amateur career

 Taylor was born and raised in Rugby.
 Her younger sister Charlotte also plays golf successfully.

 She attended Ashlawn School, won the English Girls Under 15's title in 2008.
 She won the Dutch Junior Championships 2011 and 2012 and was given a wildcard for the Dutch Ladies Open on both occasions.
 She received sponsors' invitations to the Ladies European Tour Slovak Ladies Open in 2012, having qualified for the same event in 2011.
 During the 2011 event, she recorded two consecutive eagles on the par-5 4th hole and par-3 5th hole at Gray Bear Golf Club.

 Taylor became the youngest winner of the British Ladies Amateur in 2011, at the age of 16.
 As a result, she was originally offered a place in the 2012 U.S. Women's Open, but the invitation was later withdrawn in favour of the 2012 British Amateur champion.

 Taylor played college golf at Baylor University, having previously played for Woburn Golf Club.

-Taylor won the BBC Young Sports Personality of the Year in 2011.